mrled/fortunate/README.md

 3. Run `fortune` against your newly built database:

-        $ fortune ./invisiblestates/invisiblestates
+        $ fortune invisiblestates/invisiblestates | fold -w 80 -s
         RUSH: Abandoned riverboats have been made into cathedrals by mermaids.
 There are giant toads here, whose legs are served with rose mustard.
         - THE INVISIBLE STATES OF AMERICA
           A TOURISM GUIDE BY UEL ARAMCHEK